Job Title: Echocardiographer, Cardiac Sonographer, Registered RDCS/RCS

 - Perform additional duties as assigned.

-- If newly graduated or hired from outside of the United State without an accrediting body-recognized credential in the primary specialty to be performed, the employee must procure a recognized credentials within one (1) year.
+- If newly graduated or hired from outside of the United State without an accrediting body-recognized credential in the primary specialty to be performed, the employee must procure a recognized credential within one (1) year.

 - Compliance with and maintenance of applicable State licensure when necessary.